arufa-research/junokit-user-docs/docs/documentation/README.md

   const contract = new Contract('sample-project');
 ```

 + Load schema files for contract `sample-json`.
-Will generate error if schema files are not present, so make sure to run `trestle compile` before running this.
+Will generate error if schema files are not present, so make sure to run `junokit compile` before running this.

 ```js
   await contract.parseSchema();
 ```

 + Deploy the contract.
-Network is specified in the `trestle run scripts/<script-name> --network <network-name>` command.
+Network is specified in the `junokit run scripts/<script-name> --network <network-name>` command.

 ```js
   const deploy_response = await contract.deploy(contract_owner);